joyarzun/bullmq-test/README.md

 ## Config vars

+At `test.js` you can change the following config:

 - REDIS_CONFIG: Redis config.
 Default to localhost on port 6379
 - WORKER_QTY: How many forked workers will consume messages
 - MESSAGES_GENERATED: How many messages will be generated